Retr01-sudo/OceanWatch/README.md

-# OceanGuard MVP
+# OceanWatch MVP

 A web-based platform for citizens to report oceanic hazards with real-time mapping and geospatial data visualization.

 ## 🌊 Overview

-OceanGuard is a community-driven platform that enables citizens to report oceanic hazards such as high waves, coastal flooding, and unusual tides.
+OceanWatch is a community-driven platform that enables citizens to report oceanic hazards such as high waves, coastal flooding, and unusual tides.
 The system provides real-time mapping capabilities and helps authorities monitor coastal conditions for early warning systems.

 ## 🏗️ Architecture